e3bo/2017distance/README.md

 containing this README will pull down the image and run the Makefile inside of it to reproduce all of the results.
 The results will be placed in a time-stamped subdirectory.
-Reproducing the results takes less the 60 minutes on a workstation with 20 2.1GHz processors and 188 G of memory.
-The results themselves use up about 3.6 G of disk.
+Reproducing the results takes less the 40 minutes on a workstation with 20 2.1GHz processors and 188 G of memory.
+The results themselves use up about 500M of disk.